General Knowledge

 Moon landing hoaxers, flat earthers, and the psychology behind why people believe.

 The original anti-vaccine study by Andrew Wakefield was proven to be fraudulent — the data was fabricated, the study was retracted, and Wakefield lost his medical license.
-Yet vaccine hesitancy persists worldwide.
-This quiz explores dozens of debunked conspiracy theories and the science that unraveled them, alongside real conspiracies that turned out to be true, and the psychology that makes people believe even the most improbable claims.
+This quiz separates conspiracy fiction from scientific fact.

 Last updated: March 2026